boydorr/outbreak_romblon_PHL/README.md

 from a private repository owned by Kennedy Lushasi, which has been shared with permission.
-It also includes a tif file with population density data, cropped from a [tif by WorldPop](https://hub.worldpop.org/geodata/summary?id=6316), which is licensed under CC BY 4.0.
+It also includes a tif file with population density data, cropped from a [tif by WorldPop](https://hub.worldpop.org/geodata/summary?id=6316), which is licensed under CC BY 4.0, and administrative area boundary data licensed under CC BY 3.0 IGO.
 For more details, see the `LICENSE` file.